naory/xrpl-multi-sign-manager/docs/USER_STORIES.md

-# User Stories - XRPL Multi-Signature Wallet Manager
+# User Stories - XRPL Multi-Signature Coordinator

 ## Overview
-This document contains user stories for the XRPL Multi-Signature Wallet Manager application.
-These stories are organized by user roles and functionality areas to provide a clear understanding of the system's capabilities and user experience.
+This document contains user stories for the XRPL Multi-Signature Coordinator application.
+The app focuses on **coordinating multi-signature workflows** rather than storing private keys, allowing users to manage multi-sig wallets using their existing trusted wallets (Ledger, Xaman, etc.).

 ## User Roles

 ### Primary Users
-- **Wallet Owner**: The person who creates and manages the multi-signature wallet
+- **Wallet Owner**: The person who imports and manages the multi-signature wallet
-- **Signer**: A user who has signing authority for transactions
+- **Signer**: A user who has signing authority for transactions (using their own wallet)
 - **Administrator**: System administrator with oversight capabilities
 - **Auditor**: Compliance and security personnel

 ---

-## Wallet Creation & Setup
+## Wallet Import & Setup

-### Epic: Wallet Creation
+### Epic: Wallet Import
 **As a** Wallet Owner
-**I want to** create a new multi-signature wallet
+**I want to** import my existing multi-signature wallet
-**So that** I can securely manage XRPL assets with multiple signers
+**So that** I can coordinate multi-sig operations without storing private keys

 #### User Stories:

-**US-001: Create Basic Wallet**
+**US-001: Import Existing Multi-Sig Wallet**
 - **As a** Wallet Owner
-- **I want to** create a new multi-signature wallet with a name and description
+- **I want to** import my existing multi-signature wallet by address
-- **So that** I can organize my XRPL assets
+- **So that** I can start coordinating transactions immediately
 - **Acceptance Criteria:**
+  - User can enter multi-sig wallet address
+  - System verifies wallet exists on XRPL and is multi-sig
+  - System imports existing signers and quorum settings
-  - User can provide wallet name and optional description
+  - User can provide wallet name and description
-  - System generates a new XRPL address
-  - Wallet is created with default settings
+  - Import is logged and verified
-  - User receives confirmation with wallet details

-**US-002: Configure Multi-Signature Settings**
+**US-002: Import via QR Code**
 - **As a** Wallet Owner
-- **I want to** set up signers and quorum requirements
+- **I want to** import wallet by scanning QR code
-- **So that** I can control who can sign transactions and how many signatures are needed
+- **So that** I can quickly import wallets from mobile apps
 - **Acceptance Criteria:**
-  - User can add multiple signers by email/user ID
-  - User can assign weight to each signer (1-255)
-  - User can set quorum (minimum total weight required)
-  - System validates that quorum doesn't exceed total signer weight
-  - Multi-signature is configured on XRPL

-**US-003: Choose Network**
+  - Camera access for QR code scanning
+  - QR code validation and parsing
+  - Automatic wallet verification
+  - Import metadata storage

+**US-003: Verify Wallet Ownership**
 - **As a** Wallet Owner
-- **I want to** select the XRPL network (testnet/mainnet)
+- **I want to** verify I own the imported wallet
-- **So that** I can use the appropriate network for my use case
+- **So that** I can prove ownership and access management features
 - **Acceptance Criteria:**
-  - User can select from testnet, mainnet, or devnet
+  - Sign verification message with any signer wallet
+  - Verify signature matches imported signer
-  - System creates wallet on the selected network
+  - Mark wallet as verified
-  - Testnet wallets are automatically funded
-  - Clear warnings about network selection
+  - Enable full management features

-**US-004: Wallet Templates**
+**US-004: Network Selection**
 - **As a** Wallet Owner
-- **I want to** use predefined wallet templates
+- **I want to** specify the XRPL network for my wallet
-- **So that** I can quickly set up common multi-signature configurations
+- **So that** I can manage wallets on different networks
 - **Acceptance Criteria:**
-  - Templates for 2-of-3, 3-of-5, 5-of-7 configurations
-  - Custom template creation and saving
-  - Template sharing between users
-  - Quick setup from templates
+  - Select from testnet, mainnet, or devnet
+  - Network-specific validation
+  - Clear network indicators in UI
+  - Network-specific transaction building

 ---

-## Wallet Management

-### Epic: Wallet Operations
-**As a** Wallet Owner
-**I want to** manage my wallet configuration and settings
-**So that** I can maintain control and adapt to changing needs

-#### User Stories:

-**US-005: View Wallet Details**
-- **As a** Wallet Owner or Signer
-- **I want to** view comprehensive wallet information
-- **So that** I can understand the wallet's current state and configuration
-- **Acceptance Criteria:**
-  - Display wallet address, name, and description
-  - Show current XRP and token balances
-  - List all signers with their weights and status
-  - Display quorum requirements
-  - Show wallet creation date and last activity

-**US-006: Update Wallet Information**
-- **As a** Wallet Owner
-- **I want to** update wallet name and description
-- **So that** I can keep wallet information current
-- **Acceptance Criteria:**
-  - Edit wallet name and description
-  - Changes are logged in audit trail
-  - Real-time updates for all signers

-**US-007: Wallet Status Management**
-- **As a** Wallet Owner
-- **I want to** change wallet status (active/inactive/suspended)
-- **So that** I can control wallet operations based on business needs
-- **Acceptance Criteria:**
-  - Toggle between active, inactive, and suspended states
-  - Inactive wallets cannot initiate new transactions
-  - Suspended wallets require admin approval to reactivate
-  - Status changes are logged and notified to signers

-**US-008: Wallet Backup**
-- **As a** Wallet Owner
-- **I want to** create and download wallet backup
-- **So that** I can recover wallet access if needed
-- **Acceptance Criteria:**
-  - Generate encrypted backup file
-  - Include wallet configuration and signer information
-  - Secure download with expiration
-  - Backup verification process

----

 ## Signer Management

-### Epic: Signer Operations
+### Epic: External Signer Operations
 **As a** Wallet Owner
-**I want to** manage signers and their permissions
+**I want to** manage signers by their public addresses
-**So that** I can maintain appropriate access control
+**So that** I can coordinate with users who have their own wallets

 #### User Stories:

-**US-009: Add New Signer**
+**US-005: Add External Signer**
 - **As a** Wallet Owner
-- **I want to** add new signers to the wallet
+- **I want to** add signers by their public address
-- **So that** I can expand the signing authority
+- **So that** I can include users with their own wallets
 - **Acceptance Criteria:**
-  - Add signer by email or user ID
+  - Add signer by XRPL address
-  - Assign weight to new signer
+  - Assign weight to signer (1-255)
-  - Validate that user exists in system
-  - Send invitation to new signer
+  - Add nickname and email for identification
+  - Specify wallet type (Ledger, Xaman, etc.)
-  - Update XRPL signer list
+  - Update XRPL signer list automatically

-**US-010: Remove Signer**
+**US-006: Remove External Signer**
 - **As a** Wallet Owner
 - **I want to** remove signers from the wallet
 - **So that** I can revoke access when needed
 - **Acceptance Criteria:**
-  - Remove signer by user ID
+  - Remove signer by address
-  - Validate that quorum can still be met
+  - Validate quorum can still be met
   - Update XRPL signer list
   - Notify removed signer
   - Log removal in audit trail

-**US-011: Update Signer Weight**
+**US-007: Update Signer Weight**
 - **As a** Wallet Owner
 - **I want to** change signer weights
 - **So that** I can adjust signing authority distribution